Updated: March 11, 2022, 11:26 AM

 - If you or your business supports or are passionate about a politically sensitive cause, and that’s what you write and post about, be aware that you may be banned from some of the networks.
 If you are, let’s schedule a free 15-minute phone call to go over your options.

-How May Your Business Be Affected?
+How May Your Business Be Affected by Fake News and Censoring?

-Probably not.
+It depend.
+You may not be affected at all.
 However, be careful that you’re not following accounts that may be fake.
 You can’t do much about the fake accounts that are following you.
 (Furthermore, NEVER BUY fake followers or reviews!)
 On most of the networks, users can see who you’re following.
 They should see themselves represented there as well as influencers in your field or industry.
 That is, people you respect and whose content you’ll share.
 Those are trusted sources.
 (Related: How to Build Your Following Organically).

 New Social Media Alternatives